 An individual’s vaccination status is personal health information, and we encourage faculty and staff not to ask individuals about their vaccination status, or any other health information.

-Will University Health offer vaccines in Fall 2021?
+Will University Health continue to offer vaccines?

 Are vaccines effective?